The media that Visual Studio 2005 shipped on may be bad, preventing a successful installation.

 Save your changes and close the file.

-Note: Completing this step prevents disk-swapping requests during setup and informs the setup program of the correct path to the MSDN Library CDs.
+Note: Completing this step prevents disk-swapping requests during setup and informs the setup program of the correct path to the MSDN Library CDs. - In the VS subfolder, open the Setup folder.

-8. Open setup.sdb in a text editor, such as Note:pad, and add the following lines to the end of the file:
+- Open setup.sdb in a text editor, such as Note:pad, and add the following lines to the end of the file:

 [Product Key]